A Unified Bregman Alternating Minimization Algorithm for Generalized DC Programming with Application to Imaging Data: Introduction

-where $\nabla_x h(\cdot,y)$ and $\nabla_y h(x,\cdot)$ represents the block-partial gradients of $h(x,y)$, respectively.
-Moreover, some convergence results of \eqref{eq:PALM} were established under the K{\L} property and the Lipschitz continuity of $h(x,y)$.
-Alternatively, when both $\theta_1(\cdot)$ and $\theta_2(\cdot)$ are assumed to be differentiable, the authors \cite{LTP22,NT19} considered local quadratic approximations of $\theta_1(\cdot)$ and $\theta_2(\cdot)$, and meanwhile exploited potentially explicit forms of the proximity operators with respect to the partial functions $h(\cdot,y^k)$ and $h(x^{k+1},\cdot)$, respectively.
-In the recent literature, a series of novel variants of \eqref{eq:pAM} and \eqref{eq:PALM} are developed for generic nonconvex and nonsmooth optimization problems, e.g., see \cite{AHGP21,BCN19,GCH20,HWRL17,OCBP14,PS16,XY13,XY17}, to mention just a few.
+where $\nabla_x h(\cdot,y)$ and $\nabla_y h(x,\cdot)$ represent the block-partial gradients of $h(x,y)$, respectively.
+Moreover, some convergence results of \eqref{eq:PALM} were established under the K{\L} property and the Lipschitz continuity of $\nabla h(x,y)$.
+Alternatively, when both $\theta_1(\cdot)$ and $\theta_2(\cdot)$ are assumed to be differentiable, the authors \cite{LTP22,NT19} considered locally quadratic approximations of $\theta_1(\cdot)$ and $\theta_2(\cdot)$, and meanwhile exploited potentially explicit forms of the proximal operators with respect to the partial functions $h(\cdot,y^k)$ and $h(x^{k+1},\cdot)$, respectively.
+In the recent literature, a series of novel variants of \eqref{eq:pAM} and \eqref{eq:PALM} are developed for generic nonconvex and nonsmooth optimization problems, e.g., see \cite{AHGP21,BCN19,GCH20,HPG23,HWRL17,OCBP14,PS16,XY13,XY17}, to mention just a few.

 Actually, it is not difficult to observe that the efficiency of \eqref{eq:AM}, \eqref{eq:pAM}, and \eqref{eq:PALM} heavily depends on the complexity of their subproblems.
-With the above literature review, we can seen that, when applying the aforementioned alternating minimization algorithms and their variants to our model \eqref{eq:problem}, these algorithms ignore the DC structure of the objective function, thereby still possibly suffering from difficult subproblems.
-For instance, when the nonconvex function $\theta_1(\cdot)$ (or $\theta_2(\cdot)$) is specified as the nonsmooth capped norms (see \cite{SXY13} or our experiments in Section \ref{Sec:Exp}), the algorithms \eqref{eq:AM}, \eqref{eq:pAM}, and \eqref{eq:PALM} must solve a DC optimization subproblem via an inner loop, which is often a time consuming procedure for solving large-scale problems.
+With the above literature review, we can see that, when applying the aforementioned alternating minimization algorithms and their variants to our model \eqref{eq:problem}, these algorithms ignore the DC structure of the objective function, thereby still possibly suffering from difficult subproblems.
+For instance, when the nonconvex function $\theta_1(\cdot)$ (or $\theta_2(\cdot)$) is specified as the nonsmooth capped norms (see \cite{SXY13} or our experiments in Section \ref{Sec:Exp}), the algorithms \eqref{eq:AM}, \eqref{eq:pAM}, and \eqref{eq:PALM} must solve a DC optimization subproblem via an inner loop, which is often an expensive procedure for solving large-scale problems.
 Therefore, how to design an algorithm that is able to make full use of the favorable DC structure of model \eqref{eq:problem} is the main motivation of this paper.